psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 such as hee bakes, such shall hee brew;
 such as hee shapes, such shall hee sew;
 such as he breweth, such shall he `[him ?. — Madden.]` drinke."
-" that is contrary," said Gawaine, " as I thinke;
+"that is contrary," said Gawaine, " as I thinke;
 but if any ffaire speeche will he gaine,
 wee shall make him Lord within his owne `[aine (in pencil). — P. Pork, has the talk 1.
 104-30 somewhat differently.-F.]`;
 if noe ffaire speech will auayle,